emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 I've read some things on the [Nix Wiki](https://wiki.nixos.org/wiki/NixOS_Wiki) and I've read quite bit of the [Nix Pills](https://nixos.org/guides/nix-pills/00-preface.html) (and followed along by running their examples).

 Both are fine resources... but they always left me wanting.
-It always seemed that they were too precise about things I didn't care about and to imprecise about things I did care about.
+It always seemed that they were too precise about things I didn't care about and too imprecise about things I did care about.

 Regardless, spend some time on the pills.
 I did -- so any advice I give should be prefixed with "try doing the pills first".